post-quantum-cryptography/draft-kwiatkowski-tls-ecdhe-mlkem/draft-kwiatkowski-tls-ecdhe-mlkem.md

 described in Section 7.2 of {{FIPS203}} on the client's encapsulation key, and abort with an illegal_parameter alert if it fails.

+For all groups, the client MUST check if the ciphertext length matches the selectd group, and abort with an illegal_parameter alert if it fails.
+If ML-KEM decapsulation fails for any other reason, the connection MUST be aborted with an internal_error alert.

+For all groups, both client and server MUST process the ECDH part as described in {{Section 4.2.8.2 of !RFC8446}}, including all validity checks, and abort with an illegal_parameter alert if it fails.

 ### Shared secret

 For X25519MLKEM768, the shared secret is the concatenation of the ML-KEM